I am a self-confessed geek, beginner DIY'er, and gardener who enjoys cooking as well as flying drones.

 Before You Start

-The idea is basically to put the fence panel on legs so it can be lifted into position before removing the legs and dropping it down.
-If the fence panel is dry (it hasn't been lying on wet grass for a week) then it should be pretty light, making it less awkward to maneuver the panel into position.
+The idea is basically to put the fence panel on the legs so it can be lifted into position before removing the legs and dropping them down.
+If the fence panel is dry (it hasn't been lying on wet grass for a week), it should be pretty light, making it less awkward to maneuver the panel into position.